shanemcandrewai/Speech-to-Facial-Landmarks/readme.md

 In addition to those specified in [Noise-Resilient Training Method](https://github.com/eeskimez/noise_resilient_3dtface), the generation script includes the following parameters -

 * -in --- Replicaton study Directory of predicted landmarks, by default `replic`
-* -p --- Disable creation of plots and video
+* -p --- Disable creation of plots and video and save the predicted landmarks to the replication study directory

 You can run the following code to test the system: